GoogleCloudPlatform/gcr-cleaner/README.md

   the duration will not be deleted.
 If unspecified, the default is no grace period (all untagged image refs are deleted).

-- `allow_tagged` - If set to true, will check all images includding tagged.
+- `allow_tagged` - If set to true, will check all images including tagged.
   If unspecified, the default will only delete untagged images.

+- `keep` - If an integer is provided, it will always keep that minimum number of images.
+Note that it will not consider images inside the `grace` duration.

 ## FAQ